-The types of contracts obtained for each product and their cost or income are shown in Table III.
+The types of contracts obtained for each product and their cost or income are shown in Table 2.
 The difference between the extreme solutions is significant.
-Option A reduces the expected cost with respect to E in 9.25%, although the latter increases the maximum cost in 6.30%.
+Option E increases the expected cost with respect to A in 9.3%, although the former decreases the maximum cost in 6.3%.
 The consumer will choose among these alternatives depending on his risk aversion.